FCC Lead Generation Rules: How To Ensure Compliance With 1-1 Consent

 It may be controversial to say it, but we actually see where the FCC are coming from on this one.

 We’ve previously seen unethical – but legal – lead generation forms that send the user’s information to any number of up to 150 possible partners.
-A consumer might one minute be comparing solar prices, and the next you geting a surge of calls from companies they have never heard of.
+A consumer might one minute be comparing solar prices, and the next getting a surge of calls from companies they have never heard of.

 We believe these practices can not only damage consumer trust in the industry as a whole, but can lead to low conversion rates further down the funnel, reducing long term revenue per lead and damaging revenue.